dakk/qlasskit/docs/source/howitworks.rst

 ------

 The result of the compiler is a quantum circuit represented with qlasskit `QCircuit`.
-This circuit can now be exported to one of the supported framework.
+This circuit can now be exported to one of the supported framework as a gate or as a standalone circuit.

-The previous example function `f`, is translated to the following quantum circuit:
+The previous example function `f`, is translated to the following quantum circuit: the result is available at qubit `_re`.

 .. code-block:: text